xixigan/Good-GYM/README.md

 ## 🆕 Changelog

-- **2024-06-07**: Major update!
+- **2025-06-07**: Major update!
 Dropped YOLO models and all GPU support.
 Now uses only RTMPose for pose detection, and runs on CPU only.
 Simpler, more compatible, and easier to use.
-- **2024-06-12**：Optimize exercise_counters.py for counting accuracy, code structure optimization
+- **2025-06-12**：Optimize exercise_counters.py for counting accuracy, code structure optimization
+- **2025-11-15**: Reverted asynchronous pose detection due to accuracy issues, restored synchronous pose detection.
+Fixed crash when switching from statistics mode back to detection mode.

 ## 🔮 Future Development